 To accurately quantify the problems surrounding disc magnetization, the Japanese company, Furutech, invested in research to investigate and document the phenomenon.
 Using a range of sophisticated measurement equipment, Furutech was able to quantify the amount of magnetism retained on the disc, proving that the problem did indeed exist.
 Far more interesting, they were able to measure the negative effects magnetism had on playback accuracy; documented proof of what audiophiles and Videophiles had been experiencing for some time.

-With knowledge that demagnetization was indeed beneficial, Furutech worked to develop an effective demagnetizer, one specifically designed for use with discs in the CD family (DVD, DVD-R, CD-ROM, CD-R, CD-RW, etc).
+With the knowledge that demagnetization was indeed beneficial, Furutech worked to develop an effective demagnetizer, one specifically designed for use with discs in the CD family (DVD, DVD-R, CD-ROM, CD-R, CD-RW, etc.).
 The result of that labor is the Furutech RD-2.
-Key to the success of any demagnetizer is the ability to smoothly ramp up, then down, the intensity of the magnetic degaussing field.
-Like the expensive professional models, he Furutech RD-2 uses electronic control for precision and repeatability.
+The key to the success of any demagnetizer is the ability to smoothly ramp up, then down, the intensity of the magnetic degaussing field.
+Like the expensive professional models, the Furutech RD-2 uses electronic control for precision and repeatability.

 Interestingly, Furutech suggests that not just CDs, but the various connectors and cables in a system will benefit from demagnetization as well.
 According to Furutech supplied information, magnetism is generated in these parts by the current flowing through them.
 Even though many of the metals used in these parts are non-ferrous in theory, impurities in the materials are enough to retain some residual magnetism.

 I must say, the Furutech is easily the best product of its kind I have ever used.
-I recommend it highly to anyone with a high resolution audio or video system looking to maximize performance.
-It may not be the equivalent to changing an amplifier, but I would say it is well beyond a subtle tweak.
+I recommend it highly to anyone with a high-resolution audio or video system looking to maximize performance.
+It may not be the equivalent of changing an amplifier, but I would say it is well beyond a subtle tweak.
 For the reasonable price, the Furutech RD-2 is good enough to be a standard accessory in most every system.